-Co-branding is a form of brand extension whereby a marketing partnership is made between two or more different companies.
-Co-branding can be extremely beneficial for businesses…if done right.
+Co-branding is a common marketing tool for brand extension.
+A marketing partnership is made between two or more different companies to combine advertising resources.
+As we'll see, Co-branding can be an extremely beneficial strategy.

-There are various types of co-branding including ingredient co-branding and composite co-branding.
-Ingredient co-branding creates value through partnering with companies whose products are used in your products.
+With this form of co-branding, advantages are created through partnering with companies whose products are used in your products.
 For example, Intel is the ingredient brand to Dell, a computer technology company that uses Intel’s Core processors.

-Composite co-branding, on the other hand, involves a partnership between two or more companies to invent and produce a new product or service for their target audiences.
-British Airways and Citibank partnered up to release a credit card that automatically registers members to the British Airways Executive Club.
+This involves a partnership between two or more companies to invent and produce a new product or service for their target audiences.
+For example, British Airways and Citibank partnered up to release a credit card that automatically registers members to the British Airways Executive Club.

 A top benefit of co-branding is that there is more money available for marketing purposes.
 If both companies spend their usual marketing budget each on a joint campaign, then the campaign is likely to be much bigger and better than an independent campaign.
-Two companies = larger cash injection!
 However this is dependent on the agreement between the two businesses.
+Especially for new products or markets this cash injection can be rewarding strategy as you are able to unlock content seeding campaigns on a new scale.
+More people will become aware of your product and turn into customers.

 Co-branding also increases reach.
-The two partnered companies advertise one product or service to both of their audiences, therefore increasing the number of people that the message is communicated to.
+Two partnered brands advertise one product or service to both of their audiences, therefore increasing the number of people that the message is communicated to.
+It might be possible that you find completely new co-markets thanks to you strategic partner's outreach.
+In any case, you should monitor your cooperation at anytime to spot potential growth for your Branding as eary as possible.

 A customer will be put off buying if they are unaware of the company you’re partnered with.
 In order to create a product that will lift off, it is important to make sure that the two companies complement each other in terms of recognition, brand image, and values.
 Media monitoring tools such as Meltwater can be used to determine aspects such as the partner’s key messages, their brand perception, and if they are known in the geographic market where we want to set up shop.
 We can use this information to assess whether or not a partnership with that company would be advantageous.